-Thingamajig Theatre Company will raise the curtain on its 2021 Summer Season on Friday, June 25 with a new production of the A.R.
+Thingamajig Theatre Company raised the curtain on its 2021 Summer Season on Friday, June 25 with a new production of the A.R.
 Gurney comedy “Sylvia” starring Laura Moore… to be followed by two fundraising gala concerts, and a special limited engagement with Thingamajig favorite Dennis Elkins in early July, performing two original one-acts.

 “We can’t imagine a better way to commemorate this milestone than being able to reopen the theatre with so many inspiring and fun events after the long COVID closure,” said Tim Moore, producing artistic director.
 Restrictions relating to the COVID-19 pandemic required Thingamajig – like theatres around the world – to go dark on March 15, 2020.